zsparal/api-documentation/source/overview/webhooks.rst

 Furthermore, the webhook will be called when:

-* A shipment is created for the order
+* A shipment is created for the order.
-* The order or part of the order is canceled
+* The order or part of the order is canceled.
 * The order or part of the order is refunded.

 Read more about :doc:`order status changes </orders/status-changes>`.